wu-wilson/cs370/Stories.md

 As a person finishing up my court exercise,
 I want to scan a QR code at the end of my session to indicate that the court space is now free.

+As an athletic emory student,
+I want to be able make a group with my friends, so we can play as a team.